 Figure 1.
-The two-pillar TOSSD statistical measurement framework (Note to Task Force members: this figure has been revised to reflect discussions held at the 6th Task Force meeting in Stockholm)
+The two-pillar TOSSD statistical measurement framework (Note to Task Force members: this figure has been revised to include a description of flows)

 16. Data generated through the TOSSD framework can also be used to compile aggregates on sustainable development finance from the providers' perspective.
 [Placeholder for a reference to a methodology to be developed for that purpose.]